Check out my films and behind-the-scenes below!

 - The most commonly applied theory in the area of entertainment-education

-Film AmbassadorAmanda goes beyond just making a film.
-She is a passionate ambassador and promoter of her films and the causes they represent.
+Film AmbassadorAmanda believes films are a movement and call to action.
+She is a passionate ambassador of her films and the causes and organizations they represent.
 She leverages her public speaking platform to raise awareness on a larger scale.
 Since age 18, she has given over 150 speeches across the globe on filmmaking, mental health recovery, and social entrepreneurship.